permezel/zwi/README.md

 ## removing authentication information

-The `clear` function will remove any cached user/password information from the keystore.
+The `clear` function will remove any cached user/password information from the key-store.

 # development